-After an accident or major illness, you may need to figure out what work tasks you’re able to complete either to return to work or to find a new job.
+After an accident or major illness, you may need to determine what work tasks you’re able to do.
+It may even be required to return to work or to find a new job.

 Assessments and Services for Employers

-Industrial rehabilitation therapists perform pre-employment physical ability tests to make sure your candidates can meet the physical requirements of a job.
+Industrial rehab therapists do pre-employment physical skills tests to make sure candidates can meet job requirements.

 These specialists also assess employees coming back to work after an injury or illness and: